JoeKnittel/joeknittel.github.io/_posts/2021-02-01-Graphing-Libraries-Part-1.md

 ## Coming Up

-Next time, we'll talk about databases, how to configure R to connect to them, and how to explore them using SQL commands.
+Next time, we'll talk about databases, how to configure R to connect to them, and how to explore their underlying data using SQL commands.